wangxianyu7/ANTARESS/Docs/source/Fixed_files/installation.rst

         pip install bindensity

-    - do not use ``bindensity`` with non-continuous grids, as it will mess up with banded covariance matrixes.
+    - do not use ``bindensity`` with non-continuous grids, as it will mess up with banded covariance matrices.
-    - beware when masking spectral ranges with ``ANTARESS``, as undefined pixels (set to nan values) are propagated by ``bindensity`` when resampling and will `spread` throughout the workflow.
+    - beware when masking spectral ranges with ``ANTARESS``, as undefined pixels (set to nan values) are propagated by ``bindensity`` when resampling and will spread throughout the workflow.

 - Package ``pySME``
     - follow these instructions to install ``PySME`` on M1/M2 Macs.